Frost-Lee/Frost-Lee/README.md

 ### Hi!
 It's Tsan-Chen 👋

-I'm an undergraduate student at Zhejiang University, major in Computer Science and Technology 💻.
-I love Overwatch (Genji, especially), and I'm interning at Apple 🍎 IS&T.
+I'm a graduate student at the Information Networking Institute of Carnegie Mellon University.
+I love Overwatch (Genji, especially), and would like to work on cloud infrastructure systems in the future.